-Students in the Associate in Arts or Associate in Science degree are required to demonstrate computer competency by passing SLS 1501 with a grade of C or better or satisfactory completion of a college-wide computer competency test.
+Students in the Associate in Arts or Associate in Science degree are required to demonstrate computer competency with the completion of the computer competency course within Canvas during the first semester and prior to registering for the second semester.

 Florida Gateway College requires students in all associate degree programs to demonstrate oral communication competency.
 Competency is defined as the ability to perceive, interpret, evaluate, organize, and demonstrate effective oral presentation.
 Students who were admitted for first time registration for the summer of 2001 and after (or students who have not been enrolled for at least one semester for every year of enrollment), are required to prove competency by passing one of the following courses before graduation: ORI 2000 Fundamentals of Oral Interpretation, SPC 1017 Oral Communications, SPC 1061 Introduction to Academic and Professional Speaking, or SPC 2608 Public Speaking.